 "You never cease to amaze me," Harry Tammen is said to have replied.
 "We will give the entire $100,000."

 When Harry Tammen died in 1924, he bequeathed half of his estate – $2 million – to the hospital.
 Mrs. Tammen continued her philanthropic efforts on behalf of Children’s Colorado until her death in 1942.

 The Tammen Trust continues to provide annual income that helps provide essential healthcare for children whose families cannot afford to pay.

-The first 100 years of Children's Hospital Colorado's history have included numerous accomplishments, honors and stories of committed caregivers improving the lives of children.
+The first 100 years of Children's Colorado's history have included numerous accomplishments, honors and stories of committed caregivers improving the lives of children.
 Learn more about our achievements through the years in the timeline below.

-Children's Hospital Colorado grew rapidly during the last quarter century, both into new locations across Colorado and new areas of expertise.
+Children's Colorado grew rapidly during the last quarter century, both into new locations across Colorado and new areas of expertise.
 Significant advancements in scientific knowledge and technology changed the face of medicine in ways previously unimaginable.
-During this time, Children's Hospital Colorado:
+During this time, Children's Colorado:

-The postwar years brought dramatic advances in medical technology and increasing demand for healthcare services, positioning Children's Hospital Colorado as a national leader in pediatric treatment and research:
+The postwar years brought dramatic advances in medical technology and increasing demand for healthcare services, positioning Children's Colorado as a national leader in pediatric treatment and research:

-During its early years, Children's Hospital Colorado operated on tiny budgets, and donations consisted mainly of food, clothing and supplies.
+During its early years, Children's Colorado operated on tiny budgets, and donations consisted mainly of food, clothing and supplies.
 The hospital grew from a 30-bed facility in a converted residence to a specialized pediatric healthcare center that battled polio epidemics and weathered shortages of nurses and supplies during World War II.